sajjapratyusha/RISC-V-Product-Hackathon_Garden-Monitoring-Robot/README.md

 ![Screenshot (1349)](https://github.com/sajjapratyusha/RISC-V-Product-Hackathon_Garden-Monitoring-Robot/assets/109581140/722dc0d8-6bb0-4e02-9608-9b36701d3910)

 # Furthur work
-Need arrange a better outlook for this product to click into market .
+Need to arrange a better outlook for this product to click into market .
 And it seems to be attractive for buyers.

 # References